Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: AIS 451

-AIS 461 First Nations Government and Politics in Canada (5) I&S Cote
+AIS 461 First Nations Government and Politics in Canada (5) I&S, DIV Cote

 Focuses on First Nations government and politics in Canada.
 Examines development of First Nations political governing structures with an introduction to the values, perspectives, concepts, and principles in Native political cultures.
 Explores federal Indian policy in context of First Nations strategies to become self-governing.
 Offered: jointly with JSIS A 426.